 Goodwill represents the future economic benefits arising from other assets acquired in a business combination that are not individually identified and separately recognized.
 The Company reviews goodwill for impairment annually and whenever events or changes in circumstances indicate the carrying value of goodwill may not be recoverable.
 We first make a qualitative assessment of whether it is more likely than not that a reporting unit's fair value is less than its carrying amount before applying the two-step goodwill impairment test.
 Under the first step, the fair value of the reporting unit is compared to its carrying value, and, if an indication of goodwill impairment exists in the reporting unit, the enterprise must perform step two of the impairment test (measurement).
 Under step two, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill as determined by allocating the fair value of the reporting unit in a manner similar to a purchase price allocation.
-The residual fair value after this allocation is the implied fair value of goodwill.
-If the fair value of the reporting unit exceeds its carrying value, step two does not need to be performed.
-The implied fair value after this allocation is the implied fair value of the reporting unit goodwill.
+The residual fair value after this allocation is the implied fair value of goodwill is determined by allocating the fair value of the reporting unit in a manner similar to a purchase price allocation and the residual fair value after this allocation is the implied fair value of the reporting unit goodwill.
 Fair value of the reporting unit is determined using a discounted cash flow analysis.
 If the fair value of the reporting unit exceeds its carrying value, step two does not need to be performed.
 For purposes of testing goodwill for impairment, the Company has concluded it operates in one reporting unit.